iq-motion-control/iq-module-communication-doc/docs/tutorials/hobby_calibration.rst

 Software and Firmware Setup
 ============================
 To follow this tutorial, ensure that your **IQ Control Center is on version 1.2.6 or later**.
 Earlier versions lacked some of the calibration features that will be discussed.
-If you are unfamiliar with the Control Center, refer to :ref:`control_center_start_guide` for basic usage information.
+If you are unfamiliar with the Control Center, refer to the :ref:`control_center_start_guide` for basic usage information.

 If using a Vertiq 23-06, it should be on **firmware version v0.0.26 or later**.
 If using a Vertiq 81-08, it should be on **firmware version 0.0.5 or later**.
 Earlier versions of the firmware for these modules had bugs that made calibration difficult and lacked some useful calibration parameters.
-Other modules, such as the Vertiq 40-06, should calibrate correctly and have all relevant parameters with any version of the firmware.
+Other modules, such as the Vertiq 40-06, should calibrate correctly, and have all relevant parameters with any version of the firmware.

 For this tutorial, you should set up your module to use the :ref:`Standard PWM <hobby_standard_pwm>` hobby protocol.
-Follow the instructions in :ref:`hobby_fc_tutorial` to set up your module for Standard PWM control using Control Center, and to connect your hardware to the module.
+Follow the instructions in :ref:`hobby_fc_tutorial` to set up your module for Standard PWM control using the Control Center, and to connect your hardware to the module.
 That tutorial also covers how to set up some flight controllers for Standard PWM control.

 Overview of Calibration Procedure
 =================================
-This section discusses at a high level how the calibration procedure for a module works.
-Later sections will walk through specific examples of performing calibration.
+This section discusses, at a high level, how the calibration procedure works.
+Later sections will walk through specific examples of performing calibration using flight controllers.

 .. warning:: Ensure that the module is secured and there is no propeller attached before attempting calibration, as the module may spin.